31 March 2022

 iii) to organize legal awareness camps in the rural areas.Referring to statistics, Justice Lalit said that the Legal Services Authority handle meagre 1% of the litigation.
 According to him, one of the reasons for this could be the lack of awareness among the weaker sections of the society about the Legal Aid mechanisms.

-To remedy this situation, he proposed that every FIR should contain details of the nearest Legal Aid Services Clinic.
+However, to remedy this situation, he proposed that every FIR should contain details of the nearest Legal Aid Services Clinic.
 Also, police officers at the station must give information of the availability of legal aid services.

 Blog By: Shimona Singh Kulhara